eagle-io/docs/source/topics/nodes/chart/displacement/index.rst

 Series time format
     Select a preset display format from the drop down list or specify a custom format using :ref:`time format tokens <time-format-tokens>`.

-Depth/Distance offset
-    Numeric value to add/subtract from each depth/distance value.

-Depth/Distance units
-    Suffix to display with the depth/distance values.

 Measurement baseline
     *Absolute:* Measurements are not modified.
     *Relative:* Measurements from initial series are subtracted from all subsequent series.